 This option is electrically similar to Option 1, since it has the same supply source and thus the same impact on the system's ability to serve the Windsor-Essex loads.
 The primary difference between the two options is the approximately 10 km of a double 230-kV circuit tap connection from the station to the L28C/L29C circuits, where Option 1 would instead use distribution feeders between the station and the loads.
 The tap connection for this option would result in slightly higher costs and a longer execution timeline.
-Thus, this option will be evaluated as Option 1.
+Thus, Option 1 will be evaluated in lieu of this option.